Kartar Dhillon: Early life

+Later works and retirement

-She picked crops, worked as a waitress, and was the secretary for the San Francisco, Teamsters and Abestos Worker's unions.
+She picked crops, worked as a waitress, and was the secretary for the San Francisco, Teamsters and Asbestos Worker's unions.
 She retired in 1983.

 Her writing included "The Parrot's Beak," an autobiographical essay about her early life published in Making Waves: An Anthology of Writings By and About Asian American Women.
 In 1994, at age 80, Dhillon founded the Chaat Collective, a South Asian American art and performance collective.

+Death

-She died on June 15, 2008 in Berkeley, California.
+She died on June 15, 2008, in Berkeley, California.
 She is survived by two children, nine grandchildren, and seven great-grandchildren.